ellaksay2/ellaksay2.github.io/fun.md

 ---
 # for fun!

 At UC San Diego, I was an active member of the Club Triathlon Team and Women's Surf Collective.
+I am passionate about human performance and increasing female representation in male-dominated sports.

 I also wrote and edited for the campus newspaper *The Guardian* and produced a weekly radio show called *Oh You Would Love It!*

 <br>